justinhartman/speed-logger/README.md

 Speed Logger
 ============

-Log network speed to a CSV routinely.
+Log network speed to a CSV routinely and display in a Dashboard.

 ### Web Interface auto update + history